Programme

 • Simon Huckle, Senior Vice President; Head of Emerging Market Financial Institutions, Crown Agents Bank

-• Dr Federico Galizia, Vice President, Risk and Finance, International Finance Corporation
+• Dr Federico Galizia, Vice President, Risk & Finance, International Finance Corporation

 This session will cover the fast-growing Employer of Record (EOR) market, with a particular focus on how multinationals, international development organisations and global NGOs are leveraging the EOR solution in Africa to effectively manage an increasingly distributed workforce across the continent.
 The benefits of the EOR solution will be explained, including how it supports market expansion and empowers service delivery by knowledge workers across the continent.
 Key trends and insights from Africa’s largest provider of EOR services will also be shared.